 Her hobbies include performing, acting, writing as all these give her a feeling of being ‘me’, a feeling which makes her feel free like a bird, almost like she can fly.
 The opposite of this free feeling, she said, is being locked up, stuck and caught.
 The caught up feeling is like being ‘locked up in an egg shell made out of elastic.
 It is very small, closing around me.
 I sit folded inside with not enough room to stand up’.
 (She makes a gesture of fetal position) everything is stuck, no air, as if I am in a coffin.

 The main experience of the patient was suffocation, no air, locked up, caught up and stuck as if in an egg shell, in a fetal position.
 This is a typical expression of patients needing Row 2 remedies.
 However, this womb like structure is not comfortable, cozy, and warm for her.
 This hints towards the right side of the row 2.
 This is seen where she wants to divorce her husband with whom she was in a relationship for more than 3 years.
 We we see that the energy of the case is more towards separation from the boyfriend who is like a family to her.
 But the way she demonstrates divorce is interesting, she uses the word divorce but she pulls her husband towards her and holds on tight.
 So we see there is clinging and separation which is the main thing.
 Lithium has only clinging, Fluorine has separation but Oxygen has clinging and separation both together.
-So, she received Oxygen 200.
+So, she received an Oxygen compound remedy.

 Panic attacks much better.
 She has normal physical relationship with her husband now.
 She is a now mother to a lovely son.
 The suffocation has lessened significantly.
 She has developed a positive orientation to the demands of the world.
 She now feels like a woman.
 Her relationship with her mother and sister has also improved.
 Words like locked up, suffocation, caught are no longer a part of her vocabulary.